Pre-workout supplements promise increased energy and performance, but does that extra kick also mean more perspiration?

 Heavy sweating itself isn't anything to worry about as long as it reduces after a few hours and you stay hydrated.

-However, if you experience excessive sweating accompanied by chest pain, lightheadedness, or nausea, you need to contact your doctor immediately.
+However, if the supplement you've taken is causing excessive sweating accompanied by chest pain, lightheadedness, very high body heat, or nausea, you need to contact your doctor immediately.

-This increased sweating isn't anything to worry about, but you need to ensure you are drinking plenty of water to replace the fluids.
+However, increased sweating isn't anything to worry about.
+Just make sure you are drinking plenty of water to rehydrate.